lllariogonzalez/nextjs-dashboard/README.md

 This layout is required and is called a root layout.
 Any UI you add to the root layout will be shared across all pages in your application.
 You can use the root layout to modify your \<html\> and \<body\> tags, and add metadata (you'll learn more about metadata in a later chapter).

 Since the new layout you've just created (/app/dashboard/layout.tsx) is unique to the dashboard pages, you don't need to add any UI to the root layout above.

+## Navigating Between Pages

+In the previous chapter, you created the dashboard layout and pages.
+Now, let's add some links to allow users to navigate between the dashboard pages.

+In this chapter...

+Here are the topics we’ll cover

+- How to use the next/link component.

+- How to show an active link with the usePathname() hook.

+- How client-side navigation works in Next.js.

+### Why optimize navigation?

+To link between pages, you'd traditionally use the \<a\> HTML element.
+At the moment, the sidebar links use \<a\> elements, but notice what happens when you navigate between the home, invoices, and customers pages on your browser.

+Did you see it?

+There's a full page refresh on each page navigation!

+#### The \<Link\> component

+In Next.js, you can use the Link Component to link between pages in your application. <Link> allows you to do client-side navigation with JavaScript.
+Although parts of your application are rendered on the server, navigation is faster and there's no full page refresh - making it feel more like a web app.

+#### Pattern: Showing active links

+A common UI pattern is to show an active link to indicate to the user what page they are currently on.
+To do this, you need to get the user's current path from the URL.
+Next.js provides a hook called usePathname() that you can use to check the path.

+Since [usePathname()](https://nextjs.org/docs/app/api-reference/functions/use-pathname) is a hook, you'll need to turn nav-links.tsx into a Client Component.
+Add React's ```"use client" ``` directive to the top of the file, then import usePathname() from next/navigation:

+### Automatic code-splitting and prefetching

+In addition to client-side navigation, Next.js automatically code splits your application by route segments.
+This is different from a traditional SPA, where the browser loads all your application code on initial load.

+Splitting code by routes means that pages become isolated.
+If a certain page throws an error, the rest of the application will still work.

+Furthermore, in production, whenever \<Link\> components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and the page transition will be near-instant!